 While visiting, guests can hike a five mile round trip set of trails with kids and leashed dogs.
 Make sure to not trespass onto the hospital grounds, as it is still in use, but now as a drug and alcohol treatment center by the US Jobs Corps.

-For some great information on how to get to the trails, and what buildings are still on site- head here.
+For some great information on how to get to the trails, and what buildings are still on site, head here.
+The site we were linking to is no longer available.

 Information partially found on Skagit River Journal.